zcox/actors-need-parental-supervision/README.md

   - Sequencing futures in which any of them fail results in a failed future
  - You wouldn't call either.right.get; to be safe you'd call either.right getOrElse default
  - So to be safe, always do future fallbackTo Future(default), or future recover { case t: Throwable => default }
- - Probably use recover to handle exceptions differently, and fallbackTo to just provide a default
+ - Use recover if you need the exception to compute the value; use fallbackTo to just provide a default value
 - A future obtained by asking an actor can timeout; a future obtained directly from Future.apply will not timeout
 - An actor that replies to sender (to complete an ask future) must handle all possible messages and always reply, otherwise the future will time out